oilandsugar/ritual-dust/content/folklore/way-of-life.md

 ![Mushrooms from a cemetery in Scotland](/img/folklore/way-of-life.png)

 This is in no way intended to be general advice or universal truth, it's what worked for me in life so far.
 These are the result of a long distillation process, introspection, life experiences, therapy and meditation.
 It will definitely change in the future, like myself.
+It is written in that form as a message from present me to future me.

 <div class="table-of-contents">